How much does it cost to butcher a cow? Buying a cow is easy as long as you know these terms.

-If you want to play a really mean trick on your kids, tell ‘em you bought them a cow.
+If you want to play a really mean trick on your kids, tell ‘em you’re buying them a cow.
 When they head to the backyard to check it out, open the freezer and say, “Sorry guys, he’s in here.”

 Maybe that sense of humor won’t fly at your house, but a smart and informed shopper can bring home the best possible, high-quality beef from the field to her freezer, at a cost savings.
 You’ll need to know a few terms, have a few hundred bucks saved up, and be armed with questions, both to ask and to answer.